intellego-bi/odoo-12/l10n_cl_currency_rate_update/README.rst

 * No further development is planned.

-* The original structure of the *"currency_rate_update"* module on which this is based has been preserved to the best of our efforts so (hopefuly) this Chilean module may be backported into the original OCA module and added as another Currency Rate Update Service provider there.
+* The original structure of the *"currency_rate_update"* module on which this is based has been preserved to the best of our abilities so (hopefuly) this Chilean module may be backported into the original OCA module and added as another *Currency Rate Update Service* provider there.